 I was gung-ho about the habit tracker for the first two months.
-I honestly felt like it encouraged me to do certain things that I often let slide, such as getting my clothes out and packing lunches the night before, read ten minutes before bed, practice violin with my older son, etc., but then if I didn’t have time to achieve the habit and color in the squares, I would feel backed up and frustrated with myself.
+I honestly felt like it encouraged me to do certain things that I often put aside, such as getting my clothes out and packing lunches the night before, reading ten minutes before bed, practicing violin with my older son, etc., but then if I didn’t have time to achieve the habit and color in the squares, I would feel backed up and frustrated with myself.
 By March, I’d lost momentum with the habit tracker.
 I haven’t totally discounted it though.
 My life schedule is completely insane right now, so I currently just don’t have time to sit and color in squares, but one day I hope to have that time.
-I would love to sit and evaluate my habits and ensure I’m incorporating new, positive habits into my life.
-Until then, I may continue with the habit tracker but be VERY strategic about which habits I select and only choose the few that will make my life happier or more efficient.
+I enjoy evaluating current habits and incorporating new, positive habits into my life.
+I eventually plan to continue with the habit tracker but be VERY strategic about which habits I select and only choose the few that will make my life happier or more efficient.

 3).
 I am much less artsy that I thought I would be.